deanwampler/spark-scala-tutorial/tutorial/README.md

 [SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) adds the ability to specify schema for RDDs, run SQL queries on them, and even create, delete, and query tables in [Hive](http://hive.apache.org), the original SQL tool for Hadoop.
 Recently, support was added for parsing JSON records, inferring their schema, and writing RDDs in JSON format.

-Several years ago, the Spark team ported the Hive frontend to Spark, calling it [Shark](http://shark.cs.berkeley.edu/).
+Several years ago, the Spark team ported the Hive query engine to Spark, calling it [Shark](http://shark.cs.berkeley.edu/).
 That port is now deprecated.
 SparkSQL will replace it once it is feature compatible with Hive.
 The new query planner is called [Catalyst](http://databricks.com/blog/2014/03/26/spark-sql-manipulating-structured-data-using-spark-2.html).

 ## The Spark Version